chrisridd/pbtools/README.md

 PocketBook Ereader Tools

 This is a small set of tools for users of PocketBook ereaders.
-In particular they are meant for working with PocketBook "theme" files, which have a ".pbt" extension.
+In particular they are meant for working with PocketBook theme files, which have a ".pbt" extension.

 The tools are written in rust for portability and safety.

-* `rpbres` - this is (yet another) reimplementation of the `pbres` tool from PocketBook, which currently just allows you to list the contents of a theme file;
+* `rpbres` - this is (yet another) reimplementation of the `pbres` tool from PocketBook, which currently allows you to list the contents of a theme file, and unpack (extract) a resource;
 * `res2image` - this is a small tool to convert a bitmap resource from a theme into a more useful image format, such as PNG.

+Both tools have `-h/--help` and `-V/--version` options.

+Currently `rpbres` has `-l/list` and `-u/unpack` subcommands.

 The output of `rpbres -l` (list) is slightly different from the other tools, in that it tries to guess the format of each resource.
 For example: